chainx-org/documentation/content/en/docs/Validators/_index.md

 $ ./chainx --chain=mainnet --validator
 ```

-Or you can run the above command directly because the validator node will run with `archive` by default.
+Or you can run the above command directly because the validator node will
+run with `archive` by default.

-IMPORTANT!
-You should wait for the completion of node syncing and ensure the session key is set correctly before you become a candidate.
+**IMPORTANT!
+You should wait for the completion of node syncing and
+ensure the session key is set correctly before you become a candidate.**

-{{%alert%}}If the error occurred when node syncing, you need to check if the system time is consistent with the internet time and remove the full database before you try again.{{%/alert%}}
+If the error occurred when node syncing,
+you need to check if the system time is consistent with the internet time and
+remove the full database before you try again

-## Configuration
+#### 1.3.1 Configuration

 The recommended config for validator node: